 In days gone by a professional qualification might well have been seen as a passport to a highly successful career.
 When I started out in accountancy in the early 80’s the number of qualified accountants was significantly smaller so there was much less competition.

-The trouble is that this is no longer the case.
 Things change quickly.
 Technology and Artificial Technology is causing disruption, changing roles, business processes and even business models.

 For example look at retail banking.
 40 years ago the bank branch was the focal point.
 ATMs came along and offered an alternative way to access money when the branch was closed.
 Postal accounts came along, telephone banking and online banking.

 All of these changes required new skills.
 New attitudes.
 New ways of thinking.

 Professions are no different.
 To be successful these days the professional qualification is the minimal requirement to move beyond a certain level.